Job Search Rut? Here's How to Reignite Your Excitement and Motivation

 - Apply Strategically: Your job search isn't a numbers game.
 You're better off sending one really thoughtful application than a dozen generic ones.
 When you find a position you're excited about, dedicate time to doing your research, tailoring your resume, and writing a compelling cover letter rather than rushing through it in the interest of completing more applications.
 That far more deliberate approach means less jobs to keep track of, but also likely a higher response rate.

 - Batch Your Tasks: If you're really juggling a lot throughout your job search, you might find it helpful to batch your tasks.
 For example, maybe you'll only work on one position per day so you don't risk mixing up employers and responsibilities.
 Or, maybe you want to work on several cover letters in one day when you're in the writing mood.
 Find what works for you.
 Segmenting your work in this way prevents constant context switching and helps keep you in the zone.

-- Build a System: Are you using your inbox or a bunch of random sticky notes to keep track of your applications and jobs?
+- Build a System: Are you using your inbox, a bunch of sticky notes, or a spreadsheet to track your jobs and applications?
 You're bound to lose things.
 A more organized system will help you stay on top of your job search—including storing positions you still want to apply for and reminding you about what follow-ups you need to send.
-Get started with Teal's free Job Tracker to bring a little more order and organization to your job hunt.
+Get started with Teal's free Job Application Tracker to bring a little more order and organization to your job hunt.